Tailor Brands is a suite of branding & design tools powered by machine learning for non-technical users founded in 2014.

 If you want to try graphic design a 2 AM Eastern, you can.
 If you want to completely redo your design, you can.
+They have a built-in customization option.
 If you need a mockup right now, you can get it.
 There’s no delay in turnaround or schedule to meet.

 There’s no back and forth or waiting for your designer or virtual assistant.
 There’s just the software that is working 24/7/365.
 That’s a huge advantage for Tailor Brands.
 It works on your timeline.

 And if you are trying to actually run a business, working on design any time means that it will get done.
-If you are running your business full-time, you likely don’t have time during business hours.
+If you are a business owner working full-time, you likely don’t have time during business hours.
 And if you are working on a side project…you have to work on it outside business hours.

 Additionally, since Tailor Brands has a whole suite of design tools, there’s no downloading or cropping or exporting or importing.
 Everything is just there to use.

 Convenience generally beats everything.
 And when it comes to branding, Tailor Brands makes brand design convenient above all else.